|

 Last updated April 2023.

-Poster for the Lambropoulos Collection exhibition in Polygyros Archaeological Museum at My Favourite Planet
+Poster for the opening of the Lambropoulos Collection exhibition in Polygyros Archaeological Museum, 24 March 2019.

 Polygyros Archaeological Museum